usgs/water-fcpg-tools/README.md

 # StreamStats CPGtools
 ## Theodore Barnhart | tbarnhart@usgs.gov

-Scripts to make flow-conditioned parameter grids (FCPGs) by either HUC2, HUC4, or other geospatial tiling schemes.
+A Python library to make flow-conditioned parameter grids (FCPGs) by either HUC2, HUC4, or other geospatial tiling schemes.
 These tools can be used in a Linux HPC environment or locally on your system.
 These tools are written for Linux and are tested for Windows 10 using the Window's Subsystem for Linux Ubuntu 18 LTS.

 ![package structure](./img/CPG_tool_structure.png)